 When choosing a dog door, it is important to consider the security features that are available.
 Some dog doors come with built-in locking mechanisms, which can prevent unauthorized access by other animals or people.
 You should also consider the type of door that is most suitable for your home, depending on the climate and weather conditions in your area.

 Does your dog need access to the front yard or to the backyard?
 Do you have a glass door or a timber door?
 Dog doors, depending on the dog’s size, are most often installed in:

 Before choosing a doggie door, make sure you calculate your dog door size by breed.
-Some doors are suitable for small breeds, such as Maltese terrier, miniature poodle or chihuahua.
-Others suit large breeds of dogs, including a golden retriever, collie, or a Rottweiler.
+Some doors are suitable for small breeds, such as Maltese terriers, miniature poodles, or chihuahuas.
+Others suit large breeds of dogs, including a golden retriever, collie, or Rottweiler.
 In order to make the right buy, you’ll need to measure your dog’s height and width.
-Measure your dog’s height from the ground to the top of their shoulder.
+Measure your dog’s height from the ground to the top of its shoulder.
 The general rule is to get a door that is 1” larger than your dog’s measurements.
-To estimate your dog’s width, simply measure your dog at their widest part, usually between the shoulders.
+To estimate your dog’s width, simply measure your dog at its widest part, usually between the shoulders.
 If your dog is between sizes, always choose the larger one.
 Carefully look at the size chart of each dog door to find the right fit.

 Dog door safety